nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/import.md

 are some differences between the data objects imported by base R functions such as `read.csv()` and Tidyverse functions such as `read_csv()`?
-To begin with, `read.csv()` replaces spaces and dashes periods in column names, and it also preserves row.names.
+To begin with, `read.csv()` replaces spaces and dashes periods in column names, and it also preserves row.namesgit a.
 On the other hand, `read_csv()` preserves spaces and dashes in column names but drops row.names.
 For this workshop, we will use `read_csv()`, which means we may have to replace dashes with periods so that our sample names in all